-The Baylor men's and women's track and field teams, along with 11 individuals earned All-Academic recognition from the United States Track and Field and Cross Country Coaches Association, the organization announced recently.
+NEW ORLEANS - The Baylor men's and women's track and field teams, along with 11 individuals earned All-Academic recognition from the United States Track and Field and Cross Country Coaches Association, the organization announced recently.

 As a team, Baylor claimed honors on both sides, while 10 women's athletes and one men's athlete were honored individually for their combined work in the classroom and on the track.

 For the women, seniors Mariah Kelly, Tiffani McReynolds, Alyssa Nichols and Jessica Shadley, juniors Lauren Cook, Rachel Johnson and Raena Rhone, sophomore Jenna Pfeiffer and freshmen Maggie Montoya and Annie Rhodes earned the distinction.

 McReynolds was honored for a fourth-straight year, while Kelly and Rhone earned their third USTFCCCA academic honor and Nichols and Johnson each were recognized for a second time.

 On the men's side, the lone individual to be honored was senior Blake Mayberry, who was placed on the list for a second straight season.